sidhu1012/DataScientist/CONTRIBUTING.md

 # To add only a few files to Branch_Name
 $ git add <some files>
 ```

-## Step 4 : Commit
+## Step 5 : Commit
 - To commit give a descriptive message for the convenience of reviewer by:
 ```
 # This message get associated with all files you have changed
 $ git commit -m "message"
 ```

-## Step 5 : Work Remotely
+## Step 6 : Upload your changes
-- Now you are ready to your work to the remote repository.
 - When your work is ready and complies with the project conventions, upload your changes to your fork:

 ```
 # To push your work to your remote repository
 $ git push -u origin Branch_Name
 ```
-- Here is how your branch will look.
+- Here is how your branch will look in the fork.
 ![BranchDemo](assets/branch.png)

-## Step 6 : Pull Request
+## Step 7 : Pull Request
 - Go to your repository in browser and click on compare and pull requests.
 Then add a title and description to your pull request that explains your contribution.
 ![pullrequest-send](assets/pullrequest-send.png)